zotonic/zotonic/doc/manuals/cookbook/frontend-pagebackgrounds.rst

 You should now see your test page... with no background on it.
 This is ok, since we haven't told Zotonic how we want to display our background.
 To do this we have to edit a template.
-Let's try and display the background image first.
+Let’s try and display the background image first.
 First, we can make a checklist to see how we should proceed: